Taiwan military says it has right to counter attack amid China threats

 China has been angered by stepped-up US support for Taiwan, including two visits in as many months by top officials, one in August by Health Secretary Alex Azar and the other last week by Keith Krach, undersecretary for economic affairs.

-The United States, which has no official diplomatic ties with the island but is its strongest international backer, is also planning major new arms sales to Taiwan.
+The US, which has no official diplomatic ties with the island but is its strongest international backer, is also planning major new arms sales to Taiwan.

 China this month held rare large-scale drills near Taiwan, which Taipei called serious provocation.
 China said the exercise was a necessity to protect its sovereignty.